festinaimeraj/Calendar/README.md

 # Calendar Leave Management System

-This web application is a Calendar Leave Management System developed with Laravel and FullCalendar.
+This web application is a Calendar Leave Management System developed with Laravel.
 It provides user roles (Admin and Employee), leave request and management functionalities, and a calendar interface to view and manage leave requests.

 ## Features